Faithful-Resource-Pack/Docs/pages/dungeons/loader-texture.md

 6. Drag the green slider until a new face
     - Redo the previous step and this one until all faces are done
-    - <p class="red-text">⚠️ The second side of the animation has 2 orange tabs.
-This is because the animation file uses a non-euclidean cube, so there are 2 textures for 1 face.</p>
+    - <p class="red-text">⚠️ The second side of the animation has two orange tabs.
+This is because the animation file uses a non-euclidean cube, so there are two textures for one face.</p>
     - Optional: You can go to the `Texture Paint` tab and press the space bar to see your texture on the model.

 7. Return to the `Layout` tab, and in the bottom right, change the output path.